Digital Signage in Montreal: Bilingual, Compliant, and Built for Canadian Conditions

 1. Apply through your borough’s permit office

-2. Submit technical specs for your signage
+2. Submit technical specifications

 High-resolution digital signage displays at Bell Centre Montreal, enhancing fan experience with live game updates, advertisements, and event promotions.